section-engineering-education/engineering-education/content/articles/probability-distributions/index.md

+---
+layout: engineering-education
+status: publish
+published: true
+url: /probability-distributions/
-### Understanding Probability Distributions and their Simulations in R
+title: Understanding Probability Distributions and their Simulations in R
+description: In this article, we will discuss the basics of probability distributions and how to use them to simulate data using R.
+author:
+date: 2022-04-19T00:00:00-18:00
+topics: [Machine Learning]
+excerpt_separator: <!--more-->
+images:

+ - url: /engineering-education/probable-distributions/hero.jpg
+   alt:  example image
+---

 ### Introduction
-When working with distribution, one might be intrested to know one of the following four things.
+When working with distribution, one might be interested to know one of the following four things.

 1. The density pdf of a particular value.
 2. The distribution CDF.